pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 Attibute|Type|Description
 --------|----|-----------
 Enabled|xsd:boolean|Defines whether the CDN has to be enabled or disabled, required attribute.
+NoDefaultOrigins|xsd:boolean|Defines whether the CDN should have default origins, optional attribute.
 <a name="origins"></a>
 ### Origins
 Defines the CDN Origins for the current CDN.